robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 threshold level.
 A special value `NONE` can also be used to disable logging altogether.

-Starting from Robot Framework 2.5.2, it is possible to use the :option:`--loglevel` option also when `post-processing outputs`_ with ``rebot``.
+It is possible to use the :option:`--loglevel` option also when `post-processing outputs`_ with ``rebot``.
 This allows, for example, running tests initially with the `TRACE` level, and generating smaller log files for normal viewing later with the `INFO` level.
 By default all the messages included during execution will be included also with ``rebot``.
 Messages ignored during the execution cannot be recovered.

 Another possibility to change the log level is using the BuiltIn_ keyword :name:`Set Log Level` in the test data.
 It takes the same